RealPage

+RealPage, Inc. is an American software company specialized in property management software for algorithmic rent setting.
+It is owned by the private equity firm Thoma Bravo.
+Its services are used to manage more than 24 million housing units worldwide in multifamily, commercial, single-family, and vacation rentals.

+In 2024, the United States Department of Justice sued RealPage, alleging that its software represented a price fixing scheme to raise rents.
+San Francisco banned algorithmic rent pricing in August 2024.
+Dana Jones is the chairman and chief executive officer.

 History

 RealPage was founded in 1998 with the acquisition of Rent Roll, Inc., a provider of on-premises property management systems for the conventional and affordable multifamily rental housing markets.

-RealPage moved its corporate headquarters to Richardson, Texas in 2016, and in 2017 acquired four companies — apartment market data provider Axiometrics, utility and energy management company American Utility Management, revenue management and pricing provider Lease Rent Options and also On-Site, a leasing and marketing platform company.
+RealPage moved its corporate headquarters to Richardson, Texas in 2016, and in 2017 acquired four companies: apartment market data provider Axiometrics; utility and energy management company American Utility Management; revenue management and pricing provider Lease Rent Options; and On-Site, a leasing and marketing platform company.

 In 2018, RealPage announced an agreement to purchase electronic payment platform company ClickPay, located in Hackensack, New Jersey.
 In July 2019, RealPage acquired utility management company SimpleBills.
 In December 2019, RealPage acquired Buildium.

-In January 2020, RealPage has agreed to acquire Modern Message, Inc.

-In September 2020, RealPage acquired real estate loT startup Stratis.
+In January 2020, RealPage has agreed to acquire Modern Message, Inc. In September 2020, RealPage acquired real estate IoT startup Stratis.

 In December 2020, private-equity firm Thoma Bravo announced it would acquire RealPage for $9.6 billion, paying $88.75 per share for the company, a premium of 31% for their closing prices at the time.
 Its shares were reported up 26% that year.
 The acquisition completed in April 2021.
 In January 2021, RealPage acquired bulk Internet provider WhiteSky.

-In November 2022, the United States Department of Justice's Antitrust Division opened an investigation into RealPage, which is accused of contributing to higher rent prices throughout the United States.
-The company's YieldStar software uses an algorithm to "help landlords push the highest possible rents on tenants."
+Later, in May of that same year, RealPage acquired Boingo Wireless's Multifamily Business.

+In July 2025, RealPage acquired Livble, a payment processing firm that offers an installment-based rent payment system for which it charges a fee.

+Reactions and lawsuits

+RealPage has been accused of antitrust violations and price fixing in the rental market.
+Lawsuits against RealPage make the claim that if it is illegal for an individual to engage in price fixing, then it should be illegal when it is done by software or algorithm.
+The lawsuits also accuse RealPage of pressuring its customers to comply with their pricing suggestions.